SMAPPNYU/smapphowto/howto_request_a_collection.md

 within_geobox(tweet, -75.280303, 39.8670041, -74.9557629, 40.1379919) would match geotagged tweets within the box given by those four coordinates.

+A valid geobox for the twitter contains two pairs of coordinates (4 numbers) with the Southwest (SW) corner coming first and the Northeast (NE) cornder coming next.

 So to request this post filter you would say something like in an email:

 " For the within_geobox post filter get me geotagges tweets within this box: [-75.280303, 39.8670041, -74.9557629, 40.1379919]"